AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/app-management.md

 ![App management *mobile_border](https://cdn.adtidy.org/blog/new/9sakapp_management.png)

-By tapping an app you can manage its settings:
+By tapping an app, you can manage its settings:

 - Route its traffic through AdGuard
 - Block ads and trackers in this app (*Filter app content*)